Crime-prevention strategy police prefer.

 Operation ID is a police developed, Justice Department researched and FBI endorsed strategy for deterring burglaries and convicting criminals.
 It’s a strategy everybody should use, akin to registering a car, that most citizens and young police officers have never heard of.
 According to extensive research and millions in taxpayer expenditures, it cannot be called Operation ID unless:

-1) Property is marked with a universal identifier
+1) Property is marked with a universal identifier which acts as a lost and found.

-2) The make, model and serial numbers are recorded
+2) The make, model and serial numbers are recorded which are used by the police

-3) Warning signs are posted on doors and windows
+3) Warning signs are posted on doors and windows which are designed to deter criminals

 How is your property protected?